Laodeus/LiscenceManagementApi/README.md

 starting a the position of the offset provided.

 if a limit is provided, the number of entries returned will max the number provided.

+**put /liscence**
+***display, add delete and clear the data linked to the licence***

+****params****
+id : int mandatory
+clear : boolean optional (default false) delete : array optional add : object optional

+this route is only reachable by an admin or the user himself. if only an id is provided, will return the data object without any modification

+if clear is setted to true, it will clear the object. clear is the first params, so it will be effective before add and delete.

+if a delete array is provided, it will search the key provided in the data object, if the key exist, it will delete the pair key-value. delete is the second params to take it's effect.

+if add is provided, the object will be added to the existing key. if a key already exist, it will overide it's value to the value provided.